adamadair/euler/problem_006/problem6.md

 Hence the difference between the sum of the squares of the first ten natural numbers and the square of the sum is `3025 − 385 = 2640`.

 Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.

+# Solution Notes
+The solutions provides the correct answer.
+It seems like a really simple problem, and I'm not sure what was there to analyze.